LandiMi2/GenomeAssembly-workshop-IITA-2025/04_YAHS.md

 `cut -f1,2 StarApple.p.purged2.fa.fai > StarApple.p.purged2.fa.fai.sizes`

-`mkdir tmp` this will be used as a temporary directory to store temporary output files
+`mkdir tmp` this will be used as a temporary directory to store temporary output files.

 Now create _new screen_ to run the OmniC reads mapping script